zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 #### Mute a Specified Remote Video Stream (MuteRemoteVideoStream)

 ```
-public int MuteRemoteVideoStream(uint uid, bool mute);
+public int MuteRemoteVideoStream(uint uid, bool mute)
 ```

 This method pauses/resumes playing a specified user’s video, that is, enables/disables playing a specified user’s video stream.
-> This method is only valid in a channel.
-If you leave a channel, the mute settings are cleared.
+> This method is only valid in the channel.
+If you leave the channel, the mute settings are cleared.

 <table>
 <colgroup>